11 Tips for Pumping Breast Milk at Work

 Here are her tips to help make pumping at work a breeze:

-9. Incognito milk bag: If you do feel uncomfortable about storing your milk for others to see, keep the stored milk inside another bag/container that isn’t clear.
-Make sure to label your bag!
+- Incognito milk bag: If you do feel uncomfortable about storing your milk for others to see, keep the stored milk inside a stylish insulated lunch bag.

 Remember, it's important to listen to your body and do what works best for you.
 Consult with your medical professional if any concerns.